lktuan/nn-z2h/README.md

 # NN-Z2H

 A series of learning Neural Network from Zero to Hero under tutorial from Andrej Karpathy.
-I wrote in .qmd files instead of .ipynb.
+I wrote in .qmd files instead of .ipynb (but there are .ipynb files for viewing in browser!).

 Youtube tutorial link: <https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ>